afortes/Recipe/README.md

 Paella recipe for kelito
 ======

-Recipe from kelisto in bootstrap.
+For kelisto.
 Desing using bootstrap 3 framework.